SpeckyYT/SpeckyBot/src/README.md

 | aliases      | Array    | ["hi","howdy"]          | lowercase and no spaces          | false    |
 | `anything`   | Function | ()=>{console.log("hi")} | the function that will be called | true     |

-Note: You can have **ONLY ONE** function in the entire command file
+Note: You can have **ONLY ONE** function in the entire console command file

 ## 1.4.
 Events